Wings of War: First World War Series

-An expansion was released in 2010, Wings of War - Flight of the Giants adds heavy bombers into the game and serves as an extension to any of the standalone sets.

-A number of booster packs add new plane types to the game.
-Each booster pack contains 2 or 3 manoeuvre decks and several aircraft cards.
-The booster packs can only be used by owners of at least one standalone set.
+An expansion was released in 2010, Flight of the Giants, which adds heavy bombers and serves as an extension to any of the standalone sets.
+Additionally, a number of booster packs were released which add new plane types to the game.
+Each booster pack contains 2 or 3 maneuver decks and several aircraft cards, but the boosters can only be used by owners of at least one standalone set.

 Second World War Series

-Wings of War - Dawn of War (Nexus Editrice 2007) allows 2/6 players to engage in dogfights with the most famous fighters and ground-attack planes of 1939-1943.
-The game system is quite different from the one of the World War I collection, so it can not be mixed with other sets.
-"Squadron" booster packs for the World War II series are Wings of War- Eagles of the Reich and Wings of War- Flying Legend.
+Dawn of War (2007) allows players to engage in dogfights with famous fighters and ground-attack planes of from World War II.
+The game system differs from the World War I collection, so it can not be mixed with other sets.
+"Squadron" booster packs for the World War II series are Eagles of the Reich and Flying Legend.